jvitors23/movies-api/README.md

 # Movies API

-Django application for managing users stored on ElasticSearch.
+Django application for managing movies stored on an external data provider service.

 ## Running the project (Docker)